Frank Albert Odoom

 Frank Albert Odoom is a Ghanaian public servant, an insurance expect, and an academic who was the Director General of Social Security and National Insurance Trust (SSNIT) from 2010 to 2013.

 Education

 Frank Odoom had his secondary education at Ghana Secondary School, Koforidua.
-He proceeded to University of Cape Coast in Cape Coast, Ghana, where he obtained bachelor’s degree in science education and later proceeded to Iowa State University in the USA where he obtained a Ph.D.
+He proceeded to University of Cape Coast in Cape Coast, Ghana, where he obtained bachelor’s degree in science education and later proceeded to Iowa State University in the US where he obtained a Ph.D.
 He later obtained an MSc in Actuarial Science from the University of Manitoba in Canada.

 Career

 Odoom has worked as a lecturer at various universities in Ghana, the United States, and Canada.
 He became Director General of Social Security and National Insurance Trust in 2010.